mozzieongit/unanswered-issue-notify/README.md

-  -s, --since         Specify how old issues should maximally be to be fetched and checked for comments [default: 7 days ago] -u, --until         Specify how old issues should be at least to be considered unanswered [default: 2 days ago] -a, --account       Specify the sendmail account to use [default: default] -h, --help          Print this help text
+  -s, --since         Specify how old issues should maximally be to be fetched and checked for comments [default: 7 days ago] -u, --until         Specify how old issues should be at least to be considered unanswered [default: 2 days ago] -a, --account       Specify the sendmail account to use [default: default]
+      --cat           Print the resulting e-mail to the terminal instead of sending it out -h, --help          Print this help text
 ```